slobodin/software-renderer/README.md

 =======
 This renderer works well on Linux and Windows systems because it uses qmake build system.
 It has .pro files with qt creator project description.
 Also you need boost (at least 1.51), tk/tcl (ActiveTcl for Windows) and CImg library.
-Another libraries (cpptk and yamlcpp) included in project.
+Another libraries (cpptk and yamlcpp) included in the project.
 On Windows you also should set BOOST_ROOT and TCL_ROOT environment variables (for example, in Qt creator "build environment" tab)

 Package structure